arturnt/jstutorial/README.md

 A lot of the coersions here can be explained, but the lesson is that the double equals is not predictable and hard to read and is best to not use in practice, unless you are coding with a bunch of JS ninjas and trying to save a few bytes from your file.

-**Note**: The real reason for why you see the above wierd behavior is that JS will convert certain things to true or false, when forced to.
+**Note #1**: The real reason for why you see the above wierd behavior is that JS will convert certain things to true or false, when forced to.
 The following are *falsy* in JS, or in otherwords get converted to false during type coersion:

     false
     null